videolan/vlc/share/lua/README.txt

 s = vlc.stream( "http://www.videolan.org/" )
 s:read( 128 ) -- read up to 128 characters.
 Return 0 if no more data is available (FIXME?).
 s:readline() -- read a line.
-Return nil if EOF was reached.
+Return nil if EOF was reached. s:addfilter() -- add a stream filter.
+If no argument was specified, try to add all automatic stream filters.

 Strings
 -------